The content on this page is accurate as of the posting date; however, some of the offers mentioned may have expired.

 - Travel Rewards

-Capital One Journey Student Rewards at a Glance
+Journey Student Rewards from Capital One at a Glance

-As long as you have good financial habits, you can make the Capital One Journey Student Rewards Card work well for you.
+As long as you have good financial habits, you can make the Journey Student Rewards from Capital One Card work well for you.
 This card is ideal for international use, and it lets you earn unlimited 1% cash back on all your purchases.

 Best student credit card with up to 1.25% cash back